London. October 1975.

 Beelzebub has a devil put aside for me, for me, for me

-Mercury gave a bit of insight into the use of Beelzebub, stating, “I mean, uh, doesn’t necessarily mean I’m, I study demonology and things.
-I just love the the word Beelzebub, great word, isn’t it?”
+“Beelzebub” is another word for Satan.
+Mercury offered a glance at his own attachment to the imagery.
+“I mean, uh, doesn’t necessarily mean I’m, I study demonology and things.
+I just love the word Beelzebub, great word, isn’t it?”
+Mercury said.

 So you think you can stone me and spit in my eye?